abuh1/exa-data-eng-assessment/README.md

     $ cd exa-data-eng-assessment
     ```

-3. Create a conda environment from the provided environment file.
+- Create a conda environment from the provided environment file.
 Type the name of your desired environment in place of <env>:

     ```bash
     $ conda create --name <env> --file environment.yml
     ```

-4. Activate the conda environment using your environment name:
+- Activate the conda environment using your environment name:

     ```bash
     $ conda activate <env>
     ```

-5. Run the ETL pipeline:
+- Run the ETL pipeline:

     ```bash
     $ python src
     ```

-### 3) Running with Docker Compose
+## 3) Running with Docker Compose

-To run the pipeline using Docker Compose, follow these steps:
+This method creates a container for both the pipeline and the database:

 1. Clone the repository to your local machine (if you haven't already):